D1ang/Silkscreenservice/README.md

     | STRIPE_SECRET_KEY       |  <your_value>  |
     | USE_AWS                 |  <your_value>  |

-1. Because this is a new database, the migrate command has to be executed with the proper command in your terminal:
+1. Because this is a new database, the migrate command must be executed with the proper command in your terminal:
     ```bash
     python manage.py migrate
     ```
     >Do not forget to reactivate your virtual environment if the system or IDE is rebooted.

 1. Create the superuser for the postgres database so you can have access to the django admin.
     ```bash
     python manage.py createsuperuser
     ```